-This is my first post in this new site.
+This is my first post on this new site.
 I have been guiding a lot of my friends in photography in various ways.
 I help any kind of photographer improve their photography skills.
 In this process, I have been repeatedly asked by people to start a blog.
 So here I am.
 My old site is gone.
-Now this is more about my own thoughts and anything photographic.
+Now, this is more about my own thoughts and anything photographic.

-For me photography is a way to express my thoughts.
+For me, photography is a way to express my thoughts.
 It is to share with others, how I visualize things.
 I am still learning.
-I will write here my experiences, tips, thoughts and whatever else comes to my mind related to my adventures with photography.
+I will write here my experiences, tips, thoughts, and whatever else comes to my mind related to my adventures with photography.

 My ‘exposure’ to photography